You are not logged in | click here to login

 Telephone assistance is available at 1-800-433-3243 or through the MECR office at 303-494-3002

-Application Deadline: Students are urged to apply as soon as possible after completion of the past year’s tax forms.
+Application Deadline: Students are urged to apply as soon as possible but the only deadlines are tuition due dates.

 For students who seek reimbursement through financial aid for fees already paid, the application must be at the school by the student’s last day of enrollment in the academic year in which the course is completed.